zhangzhang2024/zhangzhang2024/README.md

 🤗 More specifically, my research interests include:

-- Spatial Understanding and Reasoning
+- Bridging Perception to Action Space in Supervised Fine-Tuning

-- Reinforcement Learning and Fine-Tuning
+- Reinforcement Learning and Fine-Tuning in World Simulator

-- Vision-Language-Action-World Models
+- End-to-End Vision-Language-Action-World Models

 📫 If you are interested in academic collaboration, feel free to reach me via zhangzhang00@bit.edu.cn — I’d love to connect 🤗!